Tag: gluten free

 I decided not to call her back, but sat down on my computer to search for Carl.
 As I typed in his name into Google, my index finger started to shake.
 I suddenly had a particular scene in my mind; so vivid, so beautiful; that Carl was in Berlin visiting me.
 It is a hot summer day and I am wearing jeans and a light blue t-shirt.
 I see him from across the street, right at the Tram station Oranienburgerstrasse.
 His back is turned to me, but I just know in my heart that this is Carl.
 He turns around, sees me, smiles and starts running towards me.
 I run into his arms and we embrace each other, screaming joyous cries.
 The vision is so intense and I know in my heart that I am going to find him and that he will soon be in my life.
 My heart is beating so incredibly quickly and this is all just too much for my body to handle.
 So, I abort the task until the next day.

-I will leave you with this continuation of the first chapter to my novel and a recipe for a nutty, chocolatey, healthy and wholesome chocolate Almond cake.
+I will leave you with this recipe for a nutty, chocolatey, healthy and wholesome chocolate Almond cake.

 Chocolate Almond Cake